Work with us - job opportunities

 The University of Oxford recognises this through a range of policies including flexible working and teleworking and a family leave policy that includes schemes for maternity, paternity, parental and adoption leave.

 The department is supportive of individuals who want to explore options for flexible working, such as working part-time or condensed hours, even where a formal request under the University policy would not be possible.
-Line managers and individuals are encouraged to discuss options with Clare Wickings, HR Manager.
+Line managers and individuals are encouraged to discuss options with the HR Team

 We are regularly adding new posts as funding for new research projects comes online.
 Opportunities may arise for researchers, clinical trial managers, statisticians, administrators, systematic reviewers, study co-ordinators and a range of other posts.
 We welcome applications from candidates interested in undertaking and supporting the highest quality research in primary care.